Top 7 Hotel Trends for 2019 That Will Still Matter in 2020

 Catering to these travelers will become a stronger trend in 2019 as millennials are more likely than boomers to enjoy business travel, even seeking out more positions where travel is a component of the job.

-The old hotel business center model is now being overshadowed by a new zeal for coworking spaces by the younger generations, where the lines between working and social interaction are often blurred.
+The traditional hotel business center model is now being overshadowed by a desire for coworking spaces, where the lines between working and social interaction are often blurred.

-Considering it’s already underway in many places, expect this trend to pick up steam in 2019 and into the coming decade.
+Considering it’s already underway in many places, expect this trend to pick up steam in the coming decade.

 4. Making the Hotel Design Suitable for Instagram Photos